robenkleene/audio-references/logic-pro/exs24.md

 ## Make an Instrument

-To quickly make an instrument:
+The EXS24 has very flexible ways of working, this method is for making sample instruments that can than be imported into other platforms.
+There are other methods of saving instruments that for example prioritizing samples only being in a single location, this method prioritizes packaging up samples.

 1. Open EXS24 and click the edit button in the upper left
 2. Drag samples onto each key

-Once the instrument has been setup, there are two options for saving it:

-- Save using the existing sample locations: Go to "Instrument > Save" to save the `.exs` file.
-- Export the samples and save the instrument files: Go to "Instrument > Export Sampler Instrument and Sample Files"
+3. Export the samples and save the instrument files: Go to "Instrument > Export Sampler Instrument and Sample Files", note that the instrument should be exported into the default `~/Music/Audio Music Apps/Sampler Instruments` path, otherwise they won't work to load back into the EXS24.

-Note that after exporting, you can't move the location of the samples, they're absolute references, not relative references.

-It's the same process in reverse to open the `.exs` file:

-1. Open EXS24 and click the edit button
-2. Go to "Instrument > Open" and select the `.exs` file
+To load the instrument back into the EXS24 in Logic, just click the loaded preset in the display and select it.

+## Ableton Live Import

+To import the instrument into Ableton Live, since we usually just want to use the kit for a single project, the best method is to first copy the `.exs` file and samples into the Ableton Live project folder, so that that the samples are saved with the project.
+Then drag the `.exs` file into Ableton to import.
+After importing and loading the instrument as a Sampler track, there will be a file at `~/Music/Ableton/User Library/Sampler/Imports` which can simply be deleted.